s-ol/alive/README.md

 ## docs

 With `make` the HTML documentation is generated in `docs/`.
-The latest documentation is publicly available online at [alive.s-ol.nu][docs].
+The latest documentation is publicly available online at [alv.s-ol.nu][docs].

 ## starting the copilot